 Community Economic Development

-In creating a new Rural Development Strategy, the Province is committed to the principles of Community Economic Development (CED), which involve a holistic, integrated approach to improving economic, social and environmental conditions in rural communities.
+The Province is committed to the principles of Community Economic Development (CED), which involve a holistic, integrated approach to improving economic, social and environmental conditions in rural communities.
 The five key principles of Community Economic Development are as follows:

 - Sustainability: Is this a long term solution?